Rohingya Refugee Crisis

 Salam Charity is delivering life-saving emergency aid to Rohingya refugees …

-Other than distributing food packs we have partnered with Turkish Red Crescent to build Salam Village, which consists of shelters for refugees, school for children, a playground facility, a laundry, a mosque and a walk in clinic.
+In addition to distributing food aid, we have partnered with Turkish Red Crescent to build Salam Village, which consists of shelters for refugees, school for children, a playground facility, a laundry facility, a mosque and also a walk in clinic.

 Donate Your Sadaqah